aarathi1297/Airbnb_Paris/README.md

 # MVP EDA Airbnb Paris

-## Background
+### Background

 When traveling to Europe and booking an Airbnb rental property for a vacation, I try to spend less on lodging to be able to afford good dining and tours.
 For Paris specifically, I find that the options close to the centre, that is close to the top attractions i.e. Eiffel tower, Champs Elysees are pricier, and most of the properties are unavailable as well, so I end up staying further from the centre, and when I do, I am always worried that I might have booked a property that is way too far out from the centre of the city, and or far from a metro station -- since actual location is not provided until after you have made the reservation, or unless you contact host and ask.
 Distance to the station is relative depending on how far one is willing to walk, but for me, more than a mile to a station is considered far, since I feel I have to save all my energy for the leisurely walking one does around Paris.

-## Questions for Exploration / Goals:
+### Questions for Exploration / Goals:

-1) to be able to explore and answer the following questions:
+#### A.  Explore the following questions:

-* How does location influence property rental price, reviews and availability?
+ 1) How does location influence property rental price?

-* What other features drive the price of an airbnb rental property?

-  i.e. price vs location, price vs distance from a top attraction, etc.
+* What features drive the price of an airbnb rental property? i.e. price vs location, price vs distance from a top attraction, etc.

-2) recommend Airbnb properties given a certain criteria, and enable a more informed decision for the traveler:
+* are the differences in price in the different arrondissements statistically significant?

+ 2) Can we model the airbnb rental property prices based on the features, i.e. location, distance to attraction, number of bedrooms, etc.?

+ 3) What features drive the availability of an Airbnb property?

+ 4) Can we model and predict that the property will be available for more than 5 days within the next 30 days based on the features available?

+#### B.  Recommend Airbnb properties based on a specified set of features

 * walking distance to one of the top attractions (within 2 miles)
 * walking distance to metro station (within 1 mile)